PhantomOffKanagawa/resume-generator/README.md

    ```
    The PDF will be generated in your local directory as resume.pdf.

-## 📜 License

-This project is open source under the GNU License.

 ## 🤝 Contributing

 Pull requests and issues are welcome!
 Help improve the template, workflow, or add new features.